SpringflowNL/aurelia-mdc-elements/README.md

 MDC <> Aurelia MDC Elements (AME) <> Aurelia

 Because of the fast development of MDC, there are many breaking changes.
 All our applications need an update for these changes.
 That's why we made AME.
 When there are breaking changes in MDC, we only need to update the AME elements.
-The Aurelia Custom elements we're using in the applications, won't be affected.
+The Aurelia Custom Elements we're using in the applications, won't be affected.

 Recent changes can be found [Here](./CHANGELOG.md)